 Research and Development

 The space research and development activity reached new levels in Canada in 2020 and 2021 and the expenditure totalled $479 million and $547 million, respectively.
 Much of the increased activity came from the private space sector.
+In 2022, business expenditures on research and development (BERD) continued to rise to $593 million, and they reached a new all‑time high of $650 million in 2023.

 In 2021, organisations in the Canadian space sector reported 226 new inventions and 76 registrations for new patents.
+By 2023, the number of inventions climbed to 340 and the number of registered patents rose to 135, indicating an increase in innovation and patenting activity within the space sector.

 Space Industry and Universities

 Canadian universities and research centres play an important role in the space industry by supplying new talent and conducting research.
-In 2021, the revenues from universities and research centres amounted to $135 million, representing 2.8% of total space industry revenues.
+In 2022, the revenues from universities and research centres amounted to about $129 million, representing 2.6% of total space industry revenues.
+Universities received $121 million in domestic funds in 2022, most of which came from government sources: $92 million was federal funding, $12 million provincial funding, and the remainder came from private foundations and companies.
+International sources contributed $9 million in 2022, with a portion from American organisations.

 The Future of Canadian Space Industry